Irbesartan: Side effects

 Common side effects include dizziness, diarrhea, feeling tired, muscle pain, and heartburn.
 Serious side effects may include kidney problems, low blood pressure, and angioedema.
 Use in pregnancy may harm the baby and use when breastfeeding is not recommended.

 Mechanism of action

 Irbesartan is an angiotensin II receptor antagonist and works by blocking the effects of angiotensin II.

 History

 Irbesartan was developed by Sanofi Research (part of Sanofi-Aventis).
 It is jointly marketed by Sanofi-Aventis and Bristol-Myers Squibb under the brand names Aprovel, Karvea, and Avapro.

 It was patented in 1990, and approved for medical use in 1997.
 It is available as a generic medication.
 In 2023, it was the 134th most commonly prescribed medication in the United States, with more than 4 million prescriptions.

 Society and culture

 Recalls

-In 2018, the US Food and Drug Administration (FDA) reported that some versions of the angiotensin II receptor blocker medicines (including valsartan, losartan, irbesartan and other "-sartan" drugs) contain nitrosamine impurities.
+In 2018, the US Food and Drug Administration (FDA) reported that some versions of the angiotensin II receptor blocker medicines (including valsartan, losartan, irbesartan and other "-sartan" drugs) contained nitrosamine impurities.
 Health Canada also reported nitrosamine impurities.

 The FDA issued revised guidelines about nitrosamine impurities in September 2024.